 Success in this role with hinge on the following:

 To apply, please email a cover letter and resume to jobs[at]occrp.org

 All applications must be submitted in English.
 Incomplete applications will not be considered.
 Whilst we have internal goals to reply to unsuccessful candidates, we regret that the high number of applicants greatly exceeds our capacity to respond to each person.
 We apologize that we will not be able to reply to any unsuccessful applicants.

 As an equal opportunity employer, OCCRP values having a diverse workforce and continuously strives to maintain an inclusive and equitable workplace.
-We offer competitive compensation and encourage people with a diverse range of backgrounds to apply.
+We offer competitive compensation and benefits and encourage people with a diverse range of backgrounds to apply.
 We do not discriminate against any person based upon race, religion, color, national origin, sex, medical conditions, family status, sexual orientation, gender identity, gender expression, age, disability, genetic information, or any other legally protected characteristics.
-If you are a qualified applicant requiring assistance or an accommodation to complete any step of the application process, please contact hr[at]occrp.org.
+If you are a qualified applicant requiring assistance or an accommodation to complete any step of the application process, please contact hr[at]occrp.org